Laged/nix-ts-map/README.md

 The script will prompt for confirmation before proceeding.

-### Apply Migrations Manually
+### Initialize Database Manually

-If you need to apply migrations manually:
+If you need to initialize the database manually:

 ```bash
 nix develop
 bash scripts/apply-migrations.sh
 ```

+This applies `db/init-db.sql` which creates all tables and materialized views.

 ## Testing